mjw-marine/Reef-Environmental-Stress-Exposure-Toolbox/README.md

 Code for the Automated Shallow Water Bathymetry for Global Coral Reef Regions (CRSEI_ASWB) data devised from Li et al. (2021) https://doi.org/10.3390/rs13081469 is also provided, along with R code to calculate the CRSEI from the GEE outputs.

+An CRSEI Earth Engine app has been developed as part of this project.
+It can be found at https://mjw1280.users.earthengine.app/view/coral-reef-stress-exposure-index.

 Link to publication will be added when publication occurs.